Set up a Salesforce v2 connector

 Enter your Salesforce security token in the Security token field.
 If trusted IP is configured on your user, entering this token is optional.
 If needed, refer to Reset Your Security Token in the Salesforce documentation.

-In the Domain field, enter the Salesforce domain you looked up in Step 1.
+In the Domain field, enter your Salesforce domain.

 Optional.
 Check the box to tell ConductorOne to use Salesforce usernames as the email addresses for your organization’s accounts.
 This option is especially helpful if your organization uses multiple service accounts that all share a